-Benefit Description You pay After the calendar year deductible Educational classes and programs (cont.) - Food allergies or intolerances In-network: Nothing - Obesity Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Not Covered: • Over-the-counter drugs, except for physician prescribed tobacco cessation medications received through the Quit For Life® program and approved by the FDA for treatment of tobacco dependence • Weight-loss medications All Charges Sleep disorders Coverage under this benefit is limited to sleep studies, including provider services, appropriate durable medical equipment, and surgical treatments.
+Benefit Description You pay After the calendar year deductible Educational classes and programs (cont.) НДНР Not Covered: All Charges Over-the-counter drugs, except for physician prescribed tobacco cessation medications received through the Quit For Life® program and approved by the FDA for treatment of tobacco dependence Sleep disorders HDHP Coverage under this benefit is limited to sleep studies, including provider services, appropriate durable medical equipment, and surgical treatments.
 No other benefits for the purposes of studying, monitoring and/or treating sleep disorders, other than as described below, is provided.
-Sleep studies - Coverage for sleep studies includes: Polysomnographs Multiple sleep latency tests Continuous positive airway pressure (CPAP) studies Related durable medical equipment and supplies, including CPAP machines The condition giving rise to the sleep disorder (such as narcolepsy or sleep apnea) must be diagnosed by your provider.
+In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Sleep studies - Coverage for sleep studies includes: Polysomnographs Multiple sleep latency tests Continuous positive airway pressure (CPAP) studies Related durable medical equipment and supplies, including CPAP machines The condition giving rise to the sleep disorder (such as narcolepsy or sleep apnea) must be diagnosed by your provider.
 Preauthorization of sleep studies is not required; however, you must be referred to the sleep studies program by your provider.
-Not covered: Any service not listed above for the purpose of studying, monitoring and/or treating sleep disorders.
-In-network: 20% of Plan allowance Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount All Charges monitoring and/or treating sleep disorders.
-Femporomandibular joint (TMJ) disorders Treatment of TMJ, includes surgical and non-surgical In-network: 20% of Plan allowance intervention, corrective orthopedic appliances and physical therapy.
-Out-of-network: 40% of Plan allowance and any difference between our allowance and the billed amount Not covered: • Services primarily for cosmetic purposes • Related dental work All Charges
+Not covered: All Charges Any service not listed above for the purpose of studying, monitoring and/or treating sleep disorders